coatlessali/UltraNix/README.md

 * Scrolling in menus is very slow, and inverted.
 * Movie does not play in the Hall of Shame, due to the Linux UnityPlayer not supporting MP4 files.
 * The Level Colloquially Known as 5-S's TV shows a white screen.
+* Game randomly SIGABRTs when starting.
+Unknown as to why.
+Fixed by relaunching.

 \* Can be fixed on Linux specifically by the enablement of the Vulkan renderer by the Devteam.
 According to Victoria in the #ultramods channel, this is a feature that is coming in the next update for testing/feedback.